Mobile Impurity in a Two-Leg Bosonic Ladder: Numerical solution

 \subsubsection{Small U}

-To analyze the data, we use the analytic estimates of Sec.~\ref{sec:analytic} which suggest a power law and an exponential decay of the Green's function of the symmetric and the anti-symmetric mode respectively.
+To analyze the data, we use the analytic estimates of Sec.~\ref{sec:analytic} which suggest a power law and an exponential decay of the Green's function of the symmetric and the antisymmetric mode respectively, at large $t_{\perp\text{imp}}$.

 We fit the numerical data with the linked cluster expansion (LCE) result at $p=0$ and they agree very well with numerical results.
 The numerical and analytical results for $G_{a}$ and $G_{s}$ are shown in Fig.~\ref{fig:exponent_sym_asym_green_function}.